 Refugees can initially struggle to find employment in sectors outside of low-paid, zero-hours contracts in the gig economy; this financial instability prevents them from being able to rent privately.

 Language barriers can make it difficult for refugees to understand potential landlords and to make themselves understood by potential landlords.

-These barriers make it often impossible for refugees to rent privately in Bristol apart from in ‘slum’ housing conditions with unscrupulous landlords.
-By connecting landlords who want to rent out a room in their house and a refugee lodger, Refugee Welcome Homes wants to work with Bristolian landlords to change refugee homelessness and make this a real city of sanctuary for refugees.
+These barriers make it often impossible for refugees to rent privately in Bristol.
+By connecting landlords who want to rent out a room in their house and a refugee lodger, Refugee Welcome Homes works with Bristolian landlords to reduce refugee homelessness and make Bristol a true City of Sanctuary for refugees.